tarantool/ansible-cartridge/examples/getting-started-app/README.md

 Now, when we have both `vshard-storage` and `vshard-router` replicasets, we can bootstrap vshard.
 Just set `cartridge_bootstrap_vshard` flag and run the playbook again.

+TODO: when edit-topology would be merged, explain how to edit replicasets.

 ```yaml
 ---